Manufacturing

 Good Taste: A true test of craftsmanship

-The Jägermeister recipe has not been altered since it was invented over 80 years ago.
-A variety of selected ingredients from all over the world come together in this secret recipe.
+For over 90 years, Jägermeister has been crafted from a secret recipe of 56 carefully selected herbs, blossoms, roots and fruits from around the world.
 A total of 383 quality checks are performed before a Jägermeister bottle is filled with the final product, resulting in a herbal liqueur that is unique – in quality and in taste.

 The botanical raw materials